 A unique situation arises when customers want to use software and don’t have consistent internet access.
 This can cause problems in controlling which features users have access to as well as monitoring license use and more.
 In these situations, the best type of software licensing model is network licensing.
 Sentinel provides licensing solutions that continue to allow you to monitor use, even when internet access isn’t available.

 Cloud-based licensing allows a user-centric option, offering access anywhere, anytime.
-While various types of software licensing models can be cloud-based, subscription licenses are the most common.
+While various types of software license models can be cloud-based, subscription licenses are the most common.
 One successful example of cloud licensing is salesforce.com.
 Cloud-based licenses work best when built from an existing on-site licensing platform or when building a new system.
 Moving a non-cloud license to cloud-based is less recommended.

 Understanding the different types of software licensing models available today, will allow your company to grow and offer your customers flexibility, according to their needs.
 Integrating cloud-based licensing will increase customer satisfaction and revenue generation while keeping your company efficient.
-At Gemalto Sentinel, our goal is to provide our customers with the software licensing model that fits their exact needs.
+At Thales Sentinel, our goal is to provide our customers with the software licensing model that fits their exact needs.
 Our different types of licenses allow all companies, large or small, to create the perfect system to fit both their company and their customers.